CallismartLtd/smart-woo-service-invoicing/readme.md

 - Callistus Nwachukwu

 ## Changelog

+# [2.4.1] 2025-06-25
+### Improved
+- Onbording process: Introduced new setup wizard to enhance UX on first time installation.

 ### Fixed
+- Minor bug fixes and performance optimization.

+### Introduced
+- New invoice editor: The invoice editor has now been refactored to improve UX and seemless performance.

 # [2.4.0] 2025-05-31
 ### Fixed
 - Product page subscription banner price when product is on sale.